HIPERFIT/recipes/STYLE.md

 2. The writers of Financial Recipes.
 3. The future maintainers of Financial Recipes.

-The emphasis is on the readers of Financial Recipes, as this is our primary audience.
 A style guide helps a reader along by encouraging a consistent writer style.
-Granted, this style may not suit the artistry of the writer, and in select, well-founded cases, the writer *can* deviate from these requirements.
-Consider fixing the style guide instead.
+This style may not suit your artistry, and in select, well-founded cases, you *can* deviate from this *guideline*, but consider fixing the style guide instead.

 Furthermore, this style guide is likely to be incomplete.